gaborhor/TADPREP/README.md

 fundamental techniques for certain operations:

 #### Imputation
-- Supports only simple imputation methods: mean, median, and mode
+- Supports only common imputation methods: mean, median, and mode
 - Does not implement more sophisticated approaches like:
   - Multiple imputation
   - K-Nearest Neighbors imputation